18 Sights in St. Gallen, Switzerland (with Map and Images)

 Show sight on map

-The Reformed Church of Bruggen in today's city of St. Gallen was built between 1903 and 1906 in the then still independent parish of Straubenzell.
-It was also the first Reformed church of the Evangelical Reformed parish of Straubenzell, founded in 1902.
-The church consists of a cross-shaped central building, to which a tower with a pointed roof was added.
+The Reformed Church of Bruggen in today's city of St. Gallen was built between 1903 and 1906 in the then still independent municipality of Straubenzell.
+It was also the first Reformed church of the Protestant Reformed parish of Straubenzell, founded in 1902.
+The church consists of a cross-shaped central building, to which a tower with a pointed roof was added on the side.

 Wikipedia: Reformierte Kirche Bruggen (DE)